SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - `WebGPUSceneConfig` owns planning
 - `WebGPUSceneResources` owns flush-scoped buffers and textures
 - `WebGPUSceneDispatch` owns pass ordering and submission
+- the `GpuScene*` format types own the CPU-side constants and structs that mirror WGSL scene layout

 ## The Most Important Terms